-How To Get Rid Of Razor Bumps: Derm-Approved Tips + Products Recs
+How To Get Rid Of Razor Bumps: Quick Derm-Approved Tips + Products Recs

 Razor bumps are a cruel joke.
 You go through all this effort shaving your legs or face so the skin is smooth and soft, and next thing you know, angry little red bumps start popping up.
 What gives?
 But here's the good news: You can easily treat them.
 And the great news: With the right techniques and tools, you might be able to prevent them altogether.